Chat with us, powered by LiveChat

 Yes — a building permit is required for all backyard suites in Halifax.
 A backyard suite is a self-contained dwelling unit located in a detached accessory structure on the same lot as the main home.
 Because it creates a new dwelling unit, HRM requires full development and building permit approval, compliance with the Nova Scotia Building Code, and inspections at key construction stages before occupancy is permitted.

-Halifax Regional Municipality has actively expanded the rules around backyard suites in recent years to help address the housing supply shortage.
-Most low-density residential zones now permit backyard suites, making this one of the more accessible housing options for homeowners looking to add rental income or create independent living space for family members.
+Halifax Regional Municipality has actively expanded the rules around backyard suites in recent years.
+Most low-density residential zones now permit backyard suites, making this one of the more accessible housing options for homeowners looking to add rental income or independent living space.

 Zoning Eligibility

 Before applying for a permit, confirm that your property is eligible for a backyard suite.
-Most residential zones in Halifax — including zones designated for single-unit, two-unit, and townhouse dwellings — now allow one accessory dwelling unit per eligible property.
-This can be either a secondary suite (within the main home) or a backyard suite (in a detached structure), but generally not both.
+Most residential zones in Halifax now allow one accessory dwelling unit per eligible property — either a secondary suite within the main home or a backyard suite in a detached structure, but generally not both.

-Key zoning requirements typically include maximum size limits for the suite (commonly capped at approximately 80 to 90 square metres or roughly 860 to 970 square feet), setback requirements from property lines, maximum lot coverage percentages, height restrictions for accessory structures, and parking requirements that vary by zone.
+Key zoning requirements include maximum size limits (commonly capped at approximately 80 to 90 square metres), setback requirements from property lines, maximum lot coverage percentages, and height restrictions.
+See our full guide on Halifax backyard suite rules in 2026.

-Check your property’s specific zone and applicable land-use by-law using HRM’s ExploreHRM interactive map.
+Check your property’s specific zone using HRM’s ExploreHRM interactive map.

 Permits Required